hoomoilanen/testcase/README.md

 ```
 python app.py
 ```
-You can also contenarize the app using Dockerfile
+You can also containerize the app using Dockerfile